 Back in March 2018, we announced that we would be collaborating with one of the UK's leading contract research companies, Selcia (now known as Eurofins), aiming to create new molecules to increase the activity of a selection of genes to both increase dopamine production, and boost the production of protective proteins to slow or halt the damage and loss of precious brain cells in Parkinson's.
-The project did not meet its milestones to find potential molecules to take forward.
 There is still potential for this work but after independent review the Virtual Biotech will not be investing further at this time.
 Project name: Sheffield Discovering molecules that restore brain cell batteries Investment committed to date £1.3m (we expect to see return of some funding) Type: Cure | Stage: Developing treatments

 Through our partnership with Sheffield University, drug-like molecules have been tested to see if they can help protect brain cells and boost the function of mitochondria, the batteries of the cell.
 As we progressed with the project, we made new discoveries that provided valuable insights.
-However, it became clear that the original project plan was too limited to enable the delivery of promising drug candidates.
-So we have decided to hand the project back to Sheffield for further scientific exploration and have ceased Virtual Biotech funding at this point.
-We believe this decision will facilitate the advancement of the research in a more suitable academic environment at this stage.
+Further exploration is now needed but the Virtual Biotech investment is no longer active.
 Project name: Galaxy Finding ways to dial down inflammation in Parkinson's Investment committed to date £2.4m Type: Cure | Stage: Developing treatments